jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Not a bit,’ said the Caterpillar.
 ‘Well, perhaps your feelings may be different,’ said Alice, ‘all I know is, it

-would feel very queer tome.’
+would feel very queer to me.’
 ‘You!’ said the Caterpillar contemptuously, ‘Who are you?’
 Which brought them back again to the beginning of the conversation.
 Alice felt a little irritated at the Caterpillar’s making such very short remarks and she